Join the NEU and become a member of Europe's largest union of education professionals

 Support local Meetings and events

-Dorset NUT has a proud history of campaigning for children's education locally.
+Dorset NUT and Dorset ATL have a proud history of campaigning together for children's education locally.
 Join the Union which gets things done.

 Last outing for the old-style banner - Tolpuddle July 2017